ArcticNature/docs/main.md

 Green Torch
 ===========
-### Work in progress notice

     Warning!
 This project is in very early stages.
     No feature is currently complete and several things are going to change.

 Why?